The Surprising Relief That Comes From Feeling Your Feelings

 You don’t even have to be brave.

 You just have to stop running from it.
+Lean in towards it a little instead of leaning away from it.

 And let it be here, in your chest, your throat, your gut - wherever it shows up.

-No story.
-No pressure.
+No thoughts or story.

 A Short Practice: Letting the Feeling Be Here